Crispin Agnew

 He was appointed Lieutenant of the Royal Victorian Order (LVO) in the 2021 Birthday Honours.

-In 1980 he married Susan Rachel Strang Steel, a careers adviser and formerly a journalist and broadcaster, the daughter of Jock Wykeham Strang Steel and Lesley Graham.
+In 1980 he married Susan Rachel Strang Steel, an academic skills adviser Edinburgh Napier University until 2025, also a careers adviser with The Career Place, Edinburgh and formerly a journalist and broadcaster, the daughter of Jock Wykeham Strang Steel and Lesley Graham.
 Agnew and his wife have a son and three daughters: Mark, Isabel, Emma and Roseanna.
-Mark Agnew is the Younger of Lochnaw, and the heir to the chiefship and baronetcy.
+Adventurer Mark Agnew is the Younger of Lochnaw, and the heir to the chiefship and baronetcy.